 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
 To see other pages, use the menu on the side of your screen.

 People with a lacrimal gland tumor may experience the following symptoms or signs.
 Sometimes people with a lacrimal gland tumor do not show any of these symptoms.
-Or, these symptoms may be similar to symptoms of other medical conditions.
-If you are concerned about a symptom or sign on this list, please talk with your ophthalmologist (a medical doctor who specializes in eye care).
+Or, these symptoms may be caused by a medical condition that is not a tumor.

 - Vision problems, such as blurry vision